Take a moment to review server requirements before installation, or you may encounter issues when using WooCommerce.

 - Upload the previous version under Plugins > Add New.

 There is one big caveat to this — you need to check and see if the version of the WooCommerce database has been updated or not.
 More often than not, it will be with each version of WooCommerce, meaning you’ll also need to restore the WooCommerce database from the previous version of WooCommerce to make sure everything works fine.

 This is why we highly recommend you have a staging environment setup to test new releases of mission critical software like WooCommerce.
 See our docs on How to Update Your Site.

 Uninstall WooCommerce ↑ Back to top

-There are two things to understand when uninstalling WooCommerce.
+There are two things to understand when uninstalling or removing WooCommerce.

-- If you deactivate and delete the plugin from the WordPress Admin, you are deleting WooCommerce settings and database tables, and trashing the pages created when first installed.
+- If you deactivate and delete the plugin from WordPress, you only remove the plugin and its files.
+Your settings, database tables, and pages created when first installed will still exist.

 - If you need to remove ALL WooCommerce data, including products, order data, etc., you need to be able to modify the site’s wp-config.php file and add a constant and set it as true.

 define( 'WC_REMOVE_ALL_DATA', true); on its own line above the /* That’s all, stop editing!
 Happy blogging. */ line.
 Then when you deactivate and delete WooCommerce it will remove all of its data.